Mean-field limits of Riesz-type singular flows: Multiplicative Noise

 The first term in \eqref{eq:StI}, which is now an It\^o integral, should have zero expectation, therefore we can ignore it.
 The second term has the same commutator structure as in the functional inequality \eqref{fi} with $v=\sum_{k=1}^\infty \sigma_k\cdot\nabla\sigma_k$.
 Consequently, we can treat this expression as a renormalized commutator using \cref{prop:rcomm}.
 The third term is more complicated.
 It appears similar to the first two terms, except now there are two derivatives on $\g$ and two symmetrized expressions $\sigma_k(x)-\sigma_k(y)$ which, in principle, should cancel out the singularities induced by the derivatives.
 However, \cref{prop:rcomm} does not cover such expressions.
 Accordingly, the goal of this section is to prove its second-order analogue, which is \cref{prop:rcommso} stated below.
 Again, the idea will be to prove a second-order version of the commutator estimate of \cref{propcommu} using integration by parts and then to obtain a renormalization of this estimate using the smearing procedure.

 The preceding computation to arrive at \eqref{eq:noiseME} and \eqref{eq:StI} is completely formal.
 We cannot directly invoke It\^o's lemma because the potential $\g$ is singular.
 Also, we have not specified whether there is a solution to the system \eqref{sysnoise} or in what sense the equation \eqref{eq:mfnoise} holds.
 The $N$-body problem is relatively straightforward to make sense of.
 Using a truncation of the potential near the origin and a stopping time argument in the spirit of \cite[Section 3]{FGP2011}, one can show there is a unique strong solution.
 In particular, with probability one, the particles never collide.
 The SPDE \eqref{eq:mfnoise} is more difficult to make sense of.
 In fact, we are unaware of any well-posedness results for this equation aside from the 2D Euler case in \cite{BFM2016}, a gap in the literature which should be filled.
 Accordingly, we will not attempt to rigorously justify equation \eqref{eq:noiseME} in this article.
 Instead, we will only show in this section how to use our methods to estimate the last term in \eqref{eq:StI} \emph{pathwise} in the noise.
+Since the sub-Coulombic case is strictly easier than the Coulomb case, we expect that the results of \cite{BFM2016} can be generalized to this case without issue.
+When combined with the results of the present paper and the reasoning in \cite{Rosenzweig2020spv}, all computations should be justifiable in the sub-Coulombic case in a straightforward manner.

 The assumptions \eqref{ass0} -- \eqref{ass3a'} in the case $0\leq s\leq d-2$ and \eqref{ass4} -- \eqref{ass9'} in the case $d-2<s<d$ carry over.
 But we also need to supplement \eqref{ass3'} and \eqref{ass9'}, respectively, with the assumptions that the $(\R^d)^{\otimes (4+2k)}$-valued kernel